Skip to main content

 Most Australians end up at the closest pharmacy out of habit, not because it's the right one.
 For a one-off OTC purchase that's fine.
 For a chronic-disease prescription, a Webster pack, a vaccination, a late-night emergency, or someone else's medication, the wrong pharmacy costs you time, money, or both.

-Australia has around 5,800 community pharmacies.
+Australia has more than 6,000 community pharmacies.
 They're not interchangeable.
 Hours, services, language coverage, accessibility, delivery zones, compounding capability, and state-specific scope all vary.
 This guide walks through how to pick the right one for whatever you actually need.

 What "the right pharmacy" actually means

 Different situations call for different pharmacies.
-The dimensions that matter most for Australian consumers in 2026:
+The things that matter most for Australian consumers in 2026:

 Hours.
-Standard suburb pharmacy is open 8am to 7pm Monday to Saturday, shorter Sundays.
+A standard suburb pharmacy opens 8am to 7pm Monday to Saturday, shorter Sundays.
 Late-trading pharmacies stay open to midnight in inner suburbs.
 True 24/7 sites exist in Sydney and Melbourne and almost nowhere else.
 If you need medication overnight or on a public holiday, hours are the first filter.

 Services beyond dispensing.
-Vaccinations, MedsCheck, Home Medicines Review, Webster packs, methadone or Suboxone supply, sleep apnea trials, smoking cessation, blood pressure checks, ear piercing in some pharmacies.
+Vaccinations, MedsCheck, Home Medicines Review, Webster packs, opioid dependence treatment (opioid replacement therapy), sleep apnea trials, smoking cessation, blood pressure checks, ear piercing in some pharmacies.
 Not every pharmacy offers every service.

 Pharmacist scope by state.
 As of 2026, pharmacists in Queensland, Victoria, parts of New South Wales, and Western Australia can independently treat uncomplicated UTIs and resupply hormonal contraception under specific state programs.
 Other conditions (impetigo, shingles, plaque psoriasis) are within scope in some states.
 Where you live decides what your pharmacist can offer without a GP visit.